dentarg/auth0-blog/_posts/2018-01-22-building-a-blog-with-gatsby.markdown

 ![Broken Gatsby homepage](https://cdn.auth0.com/blog/gatsby-blog/broken-gatsby-homepage.png)

-[Constants (or `const`)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) are new to [ES6 (ECMAScript 6)](https://codeburst.io/javascript-wtf-is-es6-es8-es-2017-ecmascript-dca859e4821c#9be0) and we're going to be using them in this guide.
+[Constants (or `const`)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) are one of a few [new features in ES6](https://auth0.com/blog/a-rundown-of-es6-features/) and we're going to be using them in this guide.

 They're block-scoped variables that can be either global or local to the block they were declared.
-Unlike traditional `var`'s they do not get attached to `window`.
 As they're constants, they cannot be reassigned.
 But, if you define one as a function, you can reuse the function with different values, but the workings of the function cannot be changed. **Handy!**

 [Lets (or `let`)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let) are also new to ES6, but we won't be using any in this guide.
-They are a block-scoped local variable that you intend to reassign.
+They are block-scoped local variables that you intend to reassign.

 Now, lets edit `gatsby-node.js` to start building our pagination, by adding a `const` for how many articles per page we want to display.
 Because our demo has 3 articles, make our page length `2`, giving us two pages.